 Colts are not all eligible to be Stallions.

-Breeders are encouraged to test their colt foals for FIS prior to sale or as early as possible to prevent disappoint at licensing age.
+Breeders are encouraged to test their colt foals for FIS prior to sale or as early as possible to prevent disappointment at licensing age.

-All Dales Pony stallions used for breeding must be licensed from three years of age; applications are accepted from two years of age.
+All Section A Dales Pony stallions used for breeding and showing must be licensed from three years of age; applications are accepted from two years of age.

-Applications for a stallion licence should be made by the owner completing the Stallion Licence Application Form and sending it to the Secretary with the appropriate fee;
+Applications for a stallion licence should be made by the owner completing the Stallion Licence Application Form and sending it to the Secretary.

 All applications are considered in Council for suitable breeding and markings.
 Colts are not routinely inspected but the Council has the right to inspect any pony where there is documentary evidence that the pony does not conform to the breed standard or where the Council deems inspection necessary for the purposes of assessment for a stallion licence.
 The pony shall be brought to a place that the Council may decide for the purpose of inspection, and the costs of such an inspection will be the responsibility of the owner of the pony.

-Following approval by Council, the stallion owner is required to have the following form completed by a vet.
+Following approval by Council, the stallion owner is required to have the Stallion Vetting Form completed by a Veterinary Surgeon.
 The veterinary fee is the responsibility of the stallion owner.

-All colts will be identified by microchip and DNA profiled (using existing original registration hair sample stored in the office).
+All colts will be identified by microchip and DNA profiled.

 Owners are advised that a Veterinary Surgeon will not attempt to examine an unmanageable stallion.
 Unbroken colts should be halter trained and be used to lunging.

-Stallions that fail the licensing procedures and those that have not been presented for licensing will not appear in the Stud Book as stallions but they and their progeny will be moved to section X of the Stud Book from which there is not upgrading.
+Stallions that fail the licensing procedures and those that have not been presented for licensing will not appear in the Stud Book as Section A stallions and any progeny will be registered in Section X of the Stud Book from which there is no upgrading.

-The Council of the Dales Pony Society may require any Stallion holding a licence to be re-examined or re-appraised at any time, for the purpose of ascertaining that there are no grounds for the revocation of the licence.
+The Council may require any Stallion holding a licence to be re-examined or re-appraised at any time, for the purpose of ascertaining that there are no grounds for the revocation of the licence.

-The Service book must be returned to the Secretary by the 31st December each year.
-Failure to do so may lead to progeny being parentage tested at the Breeders’ considerable expense.
+The Service book must be returned to the Secretary by the 30th November each year.
+Failure to do so may lead to progeny being parentage tested at the Breeder's expense.